 Const and Reference Parameters

-'const' on a parameter tells the compiler "this function must never change this value."
-The compiler enforces it — any assignment to a const parameter is a compile error. '&' is the opposite promise: "this function will modify this value."
-Declaring '&' without actually writing to the parameter is also a compile error.
+const on a parameter tells the compiler "this function must never change this value."
+The compiler enforces it — any assignment to a const parameter is a compile error. & is the opposite promise: "this function will modify this value."
+Declaring & without actually writing to the parameter is also a compile error.
 These rules make it easy to read a function signature and know what it does to its inputs.

-fn scale(a: const integer, factor: const integer) -> integer {
+fn scale(a: integer, factor: integer) -> integer {

 a * factor